flipt-io/flipt/README.md

 Flipt can be deployed within your existing infrastructure so that you don't have to worry about your information being sent to a third party or the latency required to communicate across the internet.

+With our [GitOps friendly functionality](https://www.flipt.io/docs/guides/get-going-with-gitops), you can easily integrate Flipt into your Platform Engineering, DevOps, and CI/CD workflows to enable continuous configuration and deployment.

 <br clear="both"/>

 <p align="center">
     <a href="https://devhunt.org/tool/flipt" title="DevHunt - Tool of the Week"><img src="./.github/images/devhunt-badge.png" width=225 alt="DevHunt - Tool of the Week" /></a>&nbsp;
     <a href="https://console.dev/tools/flipt" title="Visit Console - the best tools for developers"><img src="./.github/images/console-badge.png" width=250 alt="Console - Developer Tool of the Week" /></a>
 </p>

+## Managed Services

+Don't want to manage your own Flipt instance?
+We've got you covered!
+Check out our in-progress [managed offerings](https://www.flipt.io/docs/managed/overview).

+- [Bring Your Own Cloud](https://www.flipt.io/docs/managed/byoc) - Run Flipt in your own cloud account, managed by us
+- [Flipt Hybrid Cloud](https://www.flipt.io/docs/managed/hybrid) - Combine the benefits of self-hosted and fully-managed Flipt

+Interested?
+Let us know by filling out this [form](https://1ld82idjvlr.typeform.com/to/s7YfGviE) and help us build the future of Flipt!

 ## Usecases